PolarFox27/JobsMod/README.md

 You can also customize how players will gain their xp, using 6 possible ways : crafting and smelting items, mining blocks, harvesting crops, hunting and breeding mobs.
 ***
 You can follow me on [Patreon](https://patreon.com/user?u=60125437) for updates and more about the mod.
-And of course, don't hesitate to send a DM if you have any question, I will be glad to answer them.
+And of course, don't hesitate to send a DM if you have any question, I will be glad to answer them and help you.
 The mod can be downloaded on [Curseforge](https://www.curseforge.com/minecraft/mc-mods/jobs).